Squeezing: from numerical to conceptual problems: The Simplest Cases

+We deliberately choose the case of partial $\beta$-amplitudes starting and ending up with $\beta(-\frac{\pi}{2})=\beta(\frac{\pi}{2})=\beta(\frac{3\pi}{2})=0$ to illustrate the flexibility of the method.
+In fact, we could notice that some programs of frictionless driving seem to exclude the continuity at the beginning and at the end of the transport operation or even assume some sharp steps in the interior.
+Thus, {\em e.g.}, in an interesting report Xi Chen {\em et al} \cite{muga11} the authors present an operation modifying the harmonic oscillator $H_0$ by adding some perturbation $H_1$, which vanishes before and after the operation, it can also appear or disappear suddenly (likewise in \cite{muga10}).
+However, the interruption of an adiabatic process by a new potential which can suddenly `jump to existence' might be good to achieve the speed and efficiency of {\em frictionless driving} but not the adiabatic qualities (see the results of Gr\"ubl \cite{grubl89}).

-Of course, the $\theta$ and $\beta$-pulses determined by \eqref{eq:16} and \eqref{eq:17}, shown on Fig. \ref{fig:2} are a kind of 'extra information' which tells only what operations the time dependent $\beta$-functions must generate at the ends of both symmetric operation intervals (in this case the pair of 'squeezed Fourier' in $\left[-\frac{\pi}{2},\frac{\pi}{2}\right]$ and $\left[\frac{\pi}{2},\frac{3\pi}{2}\right]$).
+Of course, the $\theta$ and $\beta$-pulses determined by \eqref{eq:16} and \eqref{eq:17}, shown in Fig. \ref{fig:2} are a kind of `extra information' which tells only what operations the time dependent $\beta$-functions generate at the ends of both symmetric operation intervals (in this case the pair of `squeezed Fourier' in $\left[-\frac{\pi}{2},\frac{\pi}{2}\right]$ and $\left[\frac{\pi}{2},\frac{3\pi}{2}\right]$).
 This does not yet define the actual trajectory inside both intervals ({\em i.e.} for $\tau\neq -\frac{\pi}{2},\frac{\pi}{2}, \frac{3\pi}{2}$), which must be determined by a separate computer simulation.
-With this aim, we integrated the matrix equation \eqref{eq:3} (not \eqref{eq:13}!) for $u(\tau,\tau_0)$ with the initial condition $u(\tau_0,\tau_0)=\mathbb{1}$, where $\tau_0=-\frac{\pi}{2}$ starts the first evolution interval, then we repeated the same with the next $\beta$ in the next interval, obtaining a family of $2\times 2$ evolution matrices which draw a congruence of trajectories departing from the beginning of the first and ending up at the end of the second evolution interval (c.f \ref{fig:3} (a)).
-As one can see, they indeed paint an image of the 'squeezed Fourier' at the operation center (in $\tau=\frac{\pi}{2}$) and the coordinate squeezing at the end.
+With this aim, we integrated the matrix equation \eqref{eq:3} (not \eqref{eq:13}!) for $u(\tau,\tau_0)$ with the initial condition $u(\tau_0,\tau_0)=\mathbb{1}$, where $\tau_0=-\frac{\pi}{2}$ starts the first evolution interval, then we continued the integration for the next $\beta$ in the next interval, obtaining a family of $2\times 2$ evolution matrices which draw a congruence of trajectories departing from the beginning of the first and ending up at the end of the second evolution interval ({\em cf.} Fig.~\ref{fig:3}(a)).
+As one can see, they indeed paint an image of the pair of `squeezed Fourier' in both subintervals and the coordinate squeezing at the very end.